terrylinooo/cache-master/README.txt

 == Known Issues:

 Cache Master have conflicts with the following plugins.
-Do use Cache Master or just get rid of them.

-- Clearfy – WordPress optimization plugin and disable ultimate tweaker
+- Clearfy

 If you find your website doesn't work with Cache Master, please report an issue on GitHub and list all plugins installed on your website.
 I'll find out the problem and fix it.